Close

 Verification and Applications

 Always verify current requirements through Dominica's official immigration website or consult the nearest Dominican consulate, as visa policies can change.
-Processing times for required visas typically range from 5-15 business days.
+Visas for those who require them are typically issued within 10 days, provided the applicant satisfies the immigration officer evaluating the application.

 03